antonvw/wex/CONTRIBUTING.md

 - add a test and update sample

 - translation is done using xgettext by invoking po-sync.sh
-  - to translate wxExtension copy the wxex.pot file to the correct language po file, and fill in the translation.
+  - to translate wex copy the wex.pot file to the correct language po file, and fill in the translation.

   - The place where to put your po files can be found by adding -l command line switch.